+TO: Higher Education Capital Advisors

+Higher Education CFOs

+FROM: Lauren Lopez, Lead Finance Analyst

+DATE: April 8, 2019

-TO: Higher Education Facility Planners Higher Education Budget Officers FROM: Lauren Lopez, Lead Finance Analyst DATE: May 7, 2018 SUBJECT: Instruction Manual for Higher Education Facilities, Program Planning and Budgeting for FY 2019-20
+SUBJECT: Instruction Manual for Higher Education Facilities, Program Planning and

+Budgeting for FY 2020-21

-Attached is the Colorado Department of Higher Education (CDHE) "Instruction Manual for Higher Education Facilities, Program Planning and Budgeting for FY 2019-20."
-Please review the manual for instructions on how to submit requests and please adhere to the deadlines set forth in the schedule.
-The manual, deadlines and forms have been updated to be in alignment with the Office of the State Architect (OSA) instructions and compliant with State statute.
-These instructions also detail reporting requirements for 100% cash-funded projects.
+Attached is the Colorado Department of Higher Education (CDHE) "Instruction Manual for Higher Education Facilities, Program Planning and Budgeting for FY 2020-21."
+Please review the manual for instructions on submissions and adhere to the deadlines set forth in the schedule.
+The manual, deadlines and forms align with the Office of the State Architect (OSA) instructions and are compliant with State statute.
+Budget requests are due to CDHE on June 10, 2019.
+CDHE will provide OSPB with preliminary prioritization by July 1st with a final list sent on September 6th.
+These instructions also detail requirements for 100% cash-funded projects.

-A detailed breakdown of the Colorado Commission on Higher Education (CCHE) prioritization criteria, scoring and weights can be found in Appendix C. A description of the process is included on page 14 of this manual.
-Please include all information related to the prioritization criteria to be considered by staff about a project in the Capital Construction/Capital Renewal narrative form (CC_CR-N).
+A detailed breakdown of the Colorado Commission on Higher Education (CCHE) prioritization criteria, scoring and weights can be found in Appendix C for capital construction and renewal requests and Appendix D for capital information technology (IT) requests.
+A description of the process is included on page 14.
+Please include all information related to the prioritization criteria to be considered by staff about a project in the Capital Construction/Capital Renewal narrative form (CC_CR-N) or Capital IT narrative form (CC_IT-N).

-CDHE will score all approved projects and coordinate prioritization with CCHE pursuant to the attached prioritization criteria (Attachment C).
+CDHE will score all approved projects and coordinate prioritization with CCHE pursuant to the attached prioritization criteria (Attachments C and D).
 CCHE's priority list will be submitted directly to the Office of the State Architect (OSA) and the designated General Assembly committees for consideration along with the Governor's Statewide priority list.
 CCHE's submission to the Office of State Planning and Budgeting (OSPB) is limited the top 20 CCHE prioritized projects.
 Governing boards and institutional staff should continue to use their best judgment in determining when to update obsolete program plans.
 Institutions should continue to submit a three-year program plan waiver if the program plan is over three years old.

-CCHE will continue to review and approve planning documents and capital construction capital renewal project requests for all institutions of higher education and recommend a prioritized list to OSPB and the designated General Assembly committees.
-OSPB will submit a prioritized list of all State capital project requests and their respective recommended funding levels directly to the Joint Budget Committee (JBC).
+CDHE will continue to review and approve planning documents and capital construction, capital renewal, and capital IT project requests for all institutions of higher education.
+CCHE will recommend a prioritized list to OSPB, the Capital Development Committee (CDC), the Joint Technology Committee (JTC), and the Joint Budget Committee (JBC).
+OSPB will submit a prioritized list of all State capital requests and a total funding level to CDC, JTC and JBC.